-All intensive English program students are expected to enroll for the entire 8 week session.
-If a student chooses to stop studying before the end of the session, the following rules are used to determine the refund amount (if any).
+Refund Policy: All intensive English program students are expected to enroll for the entire 8 week session.
+If a student chooses to stop studying before the end of the session, the following rules are used to determine the refund amount (if any):

 - The last day to receive a 100% refund is Day 5 of a session

-- No refunds will be issues after Day 5 of a session.
-Tuition is expected to be paid in full by Day 1, but no later than Day 5.
+- No refunds will be issued after Day 5 of a session.

 - Students who are dismissed from the intensive English program because they did not follow policies and procedures will not receive any refunds for tuition or fees.

 - Students who wish to withdraw from the program should speak with the Global Engagement Office before withdrawing.

 Payment Policy: The following policies are in effect for tuition payment: